BackofenLab/Cherri/README.md

 ### wrapper_feature_generation.py
-Buliding a table and a call.sh script for a combination of different negative data sets and feature combinations.
-This scipt helps to automatize a grid search to to find the best data and parameters for a ML modle.
+Building a table and a call.sh script for a combination of different negative data sets and feature combinations.
+This script helps to automatize a grid search to to find the best data and parameters for a ML model.

 #### example call
 ```